mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_client_session_with_transaction.rst

 If a command inside ``cb`` fails, it may cause the transaction on the server to be aborted.
 This situation is normally handled transparently by the driver.
 However, if the application does not return that error from ``cb``, the driver will not be able to determine whether the transaction was aborted or not.
 The driver will then retry ``cb`` indefinitely.
 To avoid this situation, the application MUST NOT silently handle errors within ``cb``.
 If the application needs to handle errors within ``cb``, it MUST return them after doing so.

-If a command inside of the transaction fails, the driver may abort the transaction on the server.
-An attempt to commit such transaction will be rejected with ``NoSuchTransaction`` error.

 The parameter ``reply`` is initialized even upon failure to simplify memory management.

 Parameters